thecodewrapper/CH.CleanArchitectureBlazor/README.md

 - Data operation auditing built-in (for entities which are not using the EventStore)
 - Local user management with ASP.NET Core Identity
 - Clean separation of data entities and domain objects and mapping between them for persistence/retrieval using AutoMapper
-- ASP.NET Core MVC with Razor Components used for presentation
+- Blazor Server w/ MudBlazor components used for presentation
 - CQRS using handler abstractions to support MassTransit or MediatR with very little change
 - Service bus abstractions to support message-broker solutions like MassTransit or MediatR (default implementation uses MassTransit’s mediator)
 - Unforcefully promoting Domain-Driven Design with aggregates, entities and domain event abstractions.